atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

 ###### How can an operator determine if the feature is in use by workloads?

-By observing the `evacuation_controller_evictions`, `evacuation_controller_active_evacuator`,
+By observing the `evictionrequest_controller_evictions`, `evictionrequest_controller_active_interceptor`,
-`evacuation_controller_pod_evacuators` and `workqueue` metrics.
+`evictionrequest_controller_pod_interceptors` and `workqueue` metrics.

 Cluster state can also be checked:
-- It is possible to create Evacuation objects.
+- It is possible to create EvictionRequest objects.
-- Evacuation status is reconciled and a pod referenced in the Evacuation is eventually terminated.
+- EvictionRequest status is reconciled and a pod referenced in the EvictionRequest is eventually terminated.

 ###### How can someone using this feature know that it is working for their instance?

 - [x] Events
   - Event Reason: TBD (will be added in Beta)
-- [x] Evacuation API .status
+- [x] EvictionRequest API .status
   - Other field: all the status fields are correctly reconciled
 - [x] Other (treat as last resort)
-  - Details: After creating the Evacuation, the referenced pods should eventually be terminated.
+  - Details: After creating the EvictionRequest, the referenced pods should eventually be terminated.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?